 If you are challenged with stress every day, then you should attend this workshop.
 We know what it’s like to wake up and feel like life is passing you by, going from one task to another like a robot.
 No time or ability to process that last call, to talk out what you just witnessed, to frankly say what’s on your mind, because you’ve got a job to do.
 And all the “stuff” you choose to push down builds over time to where you find yourself feeling overwhelmed and unable to find enjoyment in the things that used to light you up.
 Your sleep is affected, you rarely find time to exercise, and sometimes you simply don’t want to get out of bed.
 So today is your day to change all of it.
 All you have to do is attend our workshop or contact us to bring the workshop to your department and start your journey to feeling the freedom and control you once had.

 Sam Horwitz is a 9/11 first responder.
 She was front and center during the worst attack on U.S. soil.
 She was in World Trade Center’s Tower 1 when American Airlines flight 11 struck it.
 And the weeks, months and years later she suffered from the most debilitating stress which plagues many in the first responder community – Post Traumatic Stress Disorder.
 She received therapy and learned many things both on and off the couch.
 It’s the things she learned off the couch which have given her the ability to combat stress daily and made her an expert in stress management.
 That’s what she’s bringing to you in A Badge of Honor: Healing Our Heroes Workshop.
-Her story has been featured in People magazine, ABC, CBS, and in other local and national media.
-Her book, The Silent Fall: A Secret Service Agent’s Story of Tragedy and Triumph After 9/11 has been guide for many suffering from PTSD.
-Sam serves on the board of Frontline Crisis Response Solutions, providing confidential support through wellness and resiliency for first responders and their families, and is the co-host of the award winning MAD (Making a Difference) Radio.
+Her story has been featured in People magazine, FOX, ABC, CBS, and in other local and national media.
+Her book, The Silent Fall: A Secret Service Agent’s Story of Tragedy and Triumph After 9/11 has been guide for many suffering from PTS(D).
+Sam serves on the board of Heroes on the Water, and is the co-host of A Badge of Honor Podcast.
 Her service and work has been recognized by the Texas House of Representatives and the Texas Senate.

-John Salerno is a 9/11 first responder, a retired NYPD Detective turned Comedian (aka- The Comedy Cop) and the host of MAD (Making A Difference) Radio.
+John Salerno is a 9/11 first responder, a retired NYPD Detective turned Comedian (aka- The Comedy Cop) and the host of A Badge of Honor Podcast.
 Growing up in Long Island, John has spent most of his life as a first responder working as a fire fighter/EMT and retiring from the NYPD as a Detective.
 Working the rough streets of Brooklyn, John has seen his fair share of how bad things can get.
 But he has also seen and recognized the good.
 Since he was suffering from PTSD, he decided not to allow his condition to stop him from making a difference in others’ lives.
 John is dedicated to bringing awareness to the suicide epidemic plaguing our first responder community.
 John is the recipient of the New York City Medal of Valor.

 Police Officer Jeff Freeman was selected as the 2007 Officer of the Year in Rowlett, TX.
 He has been a police officer with the department since August 1999 and has worked in law enforcement for more than 20 years.
 Jeff has received 19 commendations and seven letters of appreciation during his tenure with the department.
 He was recognized as the 2002 Officer of the Year and in 2018 he was recognized as the School Resource Officer of the Year.
 Freeman holds an Advanced Peace Officer Certification.
 His special duties include crime scene, FTO training, and instructing.
 Jeff was formally diagnosed with PTSD in 2007.
 Since that time, he has been instrumental in creating a new protocol for police officers in his department who request assistance because of stress.
 He has also developed and instructed in-house training classes including mandated and specialized training.
 The classes have been made available and taught to outside departments and other personnel as well.